-4.9.5 Time within which CA must process the revocation request
+4.9.6 Time within which CA must process the revocation request

-While an LRA opening hours are limited, the SRA Hotline and web-based interface are available for at least as prompt as possible suspension (prior revocation) requests 24 hours a day, 7 days a week and LuxTrust S.A. acting as CSP ensure on a best effort basis that this SRA service is not unavailable for longer than 24 hours.
+While an LRA opening hours are limited, the SRA Hotline and web-based interface are available for at least as prompt as possible suspension (prior revocation) requests 24 hours a day, 7 days a week.
 Upon authentication and validation of the request, the SRA Hotline requests revocations or suspensions via the CRA towards the CA.